pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 The content below comes from [this blog post](https://carpentries.org/blog/2019/05/community-discussions-primer/).

-##### What if I am hosting a discussion and there are no pre/post workshop debriefs?

-You could start by introducing the session and what it should be about.
-You could also give some feedback on your own experience in previous workshops and/or upcoming workshops that you are a part of.

 ##### What if I do not know the answer to someone's questions and no one in the room does either?

 It is totally fine if you do not know all the answers.
 In such a situation you are welcome to refer the question to someone within The Carpentries community that will have the answer.
 If not, you could always send your question to [community@carpentries.org](mailto:community@carpentries.org).

 ##### What if the host/co-host has a poor internet connection and is unable to communicate?
 What if Zoom fails to work (e.g. your internet connection fails?)

 It is very important to test your internet connection beforehand and to make sure that you as a host are able to communicate.
 The host is the session leader and should have a stable connection.
 If, however, when you test your connection you find that you do not have a good connection, reach out to the community to see if someone could take over as host for that session.
-Do this by sending a message to [discussion-hosts on TopicBox](https://carpentries.topicbox.com/groups/discussion-hosts).
+Do this by sending a message to the discussion-hosts channel on Slack or [discussion-hosts on TopicBox](https://carpentries.topicbox.com/groups/discussion-hosts).

 ##### What if a group from a single site has connectivity issues?